makerdao/community/governance/votes/templates/Executive vote - September 13, 2024.md

 - `prevMomChainlogKey`: FLAPPER_MOM
 - `momChainlogKey`: SPLITTER_MOM

-The state variable `flapper` in the `vow` will be changed by the `splitter` address by calling `file` through the initSplitter function.
+The state variable `flapper` in the `vow` will be changed to the `splitter` address by calling `file` through the FlapperInit.initSplitter function.

 ##### Flapper Initialization